w3f/Grant-Milestone-Delivery/evaluations/tesseract-mobile-libraries_1_semuelle.md

 ## UI

 I'm able to connect my account to the Kotlin dev wallet and Polkachat app.
+Cool to see it working in Kotlin.

 <img width="316" alt="polkachat2small" src="https://github.com/w3f/Grant-Milestone-Delivery/assets/35080151/2d497dd3-6a69-4eb0-af71-fa55f5416990">